gicait/Land_Cover_Prediction_using_QGIS_MOLUSCE_Plugin/manual.md

-Since snow/ice and ocean land cover are not in the study area, they are not mentioned in above reclassification table.
+Since snow/ice and ocean land cover are not in the study area, they are not mentioned in the above reclassification table.

 <img width="700" alt="image" src="https://github.com/user-attachments/assets/b0e7925f-c5e0-42ea-92ec-844d1cf75560" />

 d.
-First clip the tentative study area using Clipper tool available in extraction option of Raster menu.
+First clip the tentative study area using Clipper tool available in extraction option of the Raster menu.

 <img width="550" alt="image" src="https://github.com/user-attachments/assets/6328c35f-39bc-4e9c-b2e4-ccede515ee51" />

 e.
-For the reclassification in QGIS, open **_Reclassify values (simple)_** tool.
+For the reclassification in QGIS, open the **_Reclassify values (simple)_** tool.

-- Select the layer you want to reclassify as grid
+- Select the layer you want to reclassify as a grid
-- Set the replace condition
+- Set the replacement condition
-- Define lookup table as shown in figure below
+- Define the lookup table as shown in Figure below
 - Run the reclassification tool.

 <img width="350" alt="image" src="https://github.com/user-attachments/assets/f4e567a5-60a8-491e-a069-6d2604bf12a0" />